eproctor93/Apprentice_website/README.md

 This command commits everything which is in staging area to the local repo. -m means you are sending a commit message, so other people can see what was changed since last commit.

+# Commit History

+    $ git log

+This command shows all the latest commits.
+Started from the newest commit that was made.

+    $ git log -p <file>

+If you wanted to see changes that were made to one file over time, you can do that by using the command above.

 # Branches
     $ git branch -av